Guide to Casino Random Number Generators

 Avoiding RNGs Online

 When you log on to a licensed gambling site, you can assume that the software is fair.
 Yet there will always be at least a few sceptics out there.
-That’s one of the reasons why many casinos now offer live dealer games.
+That’s one of the reasons why many online casinos now offer live dealer games.
 Unlike traditional internet casino games, which are essentially video games that you can play for real money, live dealer games use human croupiers and a real roulette wheel, cards, or dice.
 When you play a live dealer game, the gambling site will stream a table from a dedicated studio or the floor of a casino to your computer.
 It’s the closest thing to being there and you can even chat with the croupier.

 How can a computer generate a random number?